 4. The AC Makes a Hissing Noise

-A hissing noise from your air conditioner could indicate one of these issues:
+A hissing noise from your air conditioner could be the result of one of these issues:

 Schedule Air Conditioning Services